The sum of a finite group of weights of a Hopf algebra: Products of skew-primitive elements

 or respectively,

 \end{prop}

-Note, here, that both numerators on the right side have an $\sg(\bfh)$ in them, which cancels the only such term present in the summations.
-Thus, what we are left with in either case, are linear combinations of $\sg$-values of ``corrected" proper substrings, with coefficients of the form $\la(\prod g_j h_k)$.
+Note here that both numerators on the right side have an $\sg(\bfh)$ in them, which cancels the only such term present in the summations.
+Thus, what one is left with in either case, are linear combinations of $\sg$-values of ``corrected" proper substrings, with coefficients of the form $\la(\prod g_j h_k)$.

-Also note that if we knew the $\sg$-values of all ``corrected" proper substrings, and $\ch(R) \neq 2$, then the two propositions, one above and one below, can be used, for instance, to compute $\sg$ at all monomials of odd length (in skew-primitive elements).
+Also note that if the $\sg$-values of all ``corrected" proper substrings are known, and $\ch(R) \neq 2$, then the two propositions, one above and one below, can be used, for instance, to compute $\sg$ at all monomials of odd length (in skew-primitive elements).